Danthree Logo

 Examples of metalness maps

 In a metalness map, "real" conductive areas (value 1 = white) are clearly separated from non-conductive areas (value 0 = black).
 Grayscale does not play a role here; only a hard 1-bit contrast ensures that PBR shaders correctly reflect or scatter the light.
 The following masks show typical applications - from brushed aluminum to grip marks on stainless steel.
+If chipping or scratches should not only shine, but also actually show height displacement, combine the mask with a displacement map.

 Want to know how we can visually boost your brand with CGI?